Database

 The MongoDB database is (by default) called cvedb and has 11 collections:

-cves (Common Vulnerabilities and Exposure items) - source NVD NIST (JSON)
+cves (Common Vulnerabilities and Exposure items) - source NVD NIST (API)

 cpe (Common Platform Enumeration items) - source NVD NIST